Osteopathic Medicine (DO)

 In-Person

 The Preventive Medicine and Public Health course introduces osteopathic medical students to the knowledge and competencies related to the specialty of Preventive Medicine and the subspecialties in this field which include Public Health/General Preventive Medicine, Occupational and Environmental Medicine, and Aerospace Medicine.
-Content in this course includes: an introduction to preventive medicine, evidence-based medicine, biostatistics/epidemiology, the healthcare delivery and payment system; chronic disease prevention and control; infectious disease prevention and control, and public health preparedness and response to disasters, outbreaks, and pandemics.
+Content in this course includes: evidence-based medicine, biostatistics/epidemiology, an introduction to preventive medicine, chronic disease prevention and control; infectious disease prevention and control, the healthcare delivery and payment system, and healthcare quality and safety

 Hybrid